LearnMarketplace

 3. SEO Dominance

-Fiverr ranks highly for thousands of service-related keywords ("logo design," "video editing," "website development").
-This organic traffic is a durable acquisition channel.
+Fiverr ranks for thousands of service keywords ("logo design," "video editing," "website development").
+This organic traffic is a low-cost acquisition channel that compounds — and it matters even more now that marketing efficiency is the lever powering Fiverr's first profitable year.

 4. Category Breadth